georgeKon/ForBackBench/utilityTools/README.md

 java -jar CreateLAVandGAV.jar --schema [*schema file*] --query [*query file*] ... [*query file*] --output <*output dir*>

 ```
 --schema		[file]			| a file containing a schema
--query        [file ...]     | one or more query files (in e.g. ChaseBench format)
+--query			[file ...]		| one or more query files (in e.g. ChaseBench format)
--output       <folder>       | the folder that will contain the generated output
+--output 		<folder>		| the folder that will contain the generated output
 ```